-The N150 4-Port Wireless Router comes with preset security.
-This means that the Wi-Fi network name (SSID), network key (password), and security option (encryption protocol) are preset in the factory.
-You can find the preset SSID and password on the bottom of the unit.
+The router comes with preset security.
+This means that the WiFi network name (SSID), network key (password), and security option (encryption protocol) are preset in the factory.
+You can find the preset SSID and password on the product label of the unit.

-Note: The preset SSID and password are uniquely generated for every device to protect and maximize your wireless security.
+Note: The preset SSID and password are uniquely generated for every unit to protect and maximize your wireless security.